rahuljassal/email_automater/README.md

 - Use Gmail App Passwords instead of your main account password
 - Keep your `.env` file secure and never commit it to version control
-- The `.gitignore` file is configured to exclude sensitive files
+- The `.gitignore` file is configured to exclude sensitive files (_.xlsx, _.pdf, .env)
+- Never share your email credentials or sensitive information

 ## 📊 Logging

 The application creates detailed logs in the `logs` directory with:

 - Timestamp for each action
-- Success/failure status
+- Success/failure status for each email sent
 - Error details if any
-- Email sending progress
+- Email sending progress and completion status

 ## ⚠️ Important Notes

-- Ensure you comply with email sending limits of your email provider
+- Ensure you comply with Gmail's sending limits (typically 500 per day)
-- Use appropriate delays between emails to avoid spam filters
+- Default delay between emails is 2 seconds to avoid spam filters
 - Keep your contact list up to date
 - Test with a small list first
+- Make sure to use a Gmail account with "Less secure app access" or App Password enabled
+- The script uses HTML formatting for emails for better presentation

+## 🛠️ Technical Details

+- Python 3.9+ required
+- Uses pandas for Excel file handling
+- SMTP configuration preset for Gmail
+- HTML email template support
+- Automatic error logging and reporting
+- Built-in rate limiting with configurable delays

 ## 📄 License